husush23/PMS-PROPERTY-BACKEND/TENANT_TESTING_GUIDE.md

 - **Accept Invitation**: This endpoint is **public** (no authentication required).
 Security is provided by the invitation token.
 The user account is created/updated based on the invitation email.
 - **Create Tenant**:
+  - **With Password**: User is created/updated as active (`isActive: true`) and can login immediately.
+No invitation sent.
+  - **Without Password**:
     - If user doesn't exist: System automatically creates user in inactive state (`isActive: false`) and sends invitation email.
 Tenant must accept invitation and set password to activate.
     - If user exists: Tenant profile is created directly, no invitation sent.
+- Password must be at least 8 characters long (if provided)
 - Tenant invitations expire after 7 days
 - Tenant status updates will be automatic when Lease module is integrated
 - All tenant operations are company-scoped